AllstaRawR/FILFY/README.md

 # FANTASTICALLY INTEGRATED LOAD-ORDER FOR YOU
 ###### If you would like to see the general contents of the list, it is available at [Load Order Library](https://loadorderlibrary.com/lists/filfy-fantastically-integrated-load-order-for-you) for quick viewing without downloading.

-### CAUTION: Adding mods to this list will only work if you know what you're doing, as all plugins are ESM flagged.
-This means you cannot add any plugins that aren't ESM flagged without going through a lot of steps.
+### CAUTION: Adding mods to this list will only work if you know what you're doing.
+All plugins are ESM flaggfed, which means you cannot add any plugins that aren't ESM flagged without going through multiple steps in xEdit.

 ---